rainforest-dev/abconvert-frontend-interview-question/README.md

 - The implementation should replicate the functionality of [Weblens AI](https://weblens.ai/).

+  - It crawls HTML.
+  - It generates suggestions for A/B testing.
+  - It has a UI interface with input and output suggestions.

 - You may implement this using a CLI tool, scripts, APIs, or any other method.

 We highly recommend you complete this task.